-ENGL 258 Literature of Western Civilization Offered Spring Semester 3 Credits
+ENGL-258 Literature of Western Civilization 3 Credits

 English 258 is the study of Western (European and North American) classics from the mid-1600s to the present.
-This course includes internationally acclaimed writers who are representative of the major literary movements (Enlightenment, Romantic, Realist, and Modernist traditions) and who are significant in shaping Western Civilization.
-ENGL 258 serves as a foundation to the humanities through an exploration of writers and works that comprise the core of our literary and philosophical tradition.
+This course includes internationally-acclaimed writers who are representative of the major literary movements (Enlightenment, Romantic, Realist, and Modernist traditions) and who are significant in shaping Western Civilization.
+ENGL-258 serves as a foundation to the humanities through an exploration of writers and works that comprise the core of our literary and philosophical tradition.
 It satisfies an arts and humanities course requirement for the A.S., A.A., and most transfer degrees.

-Survey of English Literature Offered Fall Semester
+Survey of English Literature

-English 267 is a study of historical documents, poetry, fiction, drama, and essays illustrating the development of English literature from the Anglo-Saxon period through the Eighteenth Century.
+This course is a study of historical documents, poetry, fiction, drama, and essays illustrating the development of English literature from the Anglo-Saxon period through the 18th century.
 This course enhances cultural literacy and awareness of pertinent issues in the humanities.
 It satisfies an arts and humanities course requirement for the A.A., A.S., and most transfer degrees.
-Lecture: 3 hours per week Prerequisite: ENGL 101

-Survey of English Literature Offered Spring Semester
+Survey of English Literature